 The Sales CLM site in Office 365 SharePoint is focused solely on the contract lifecycle management process.
 It’s not meant for collaboration on broader sales initiatives, isn’t intended for cross-team projects, isn’t supposed to be used for driving other process, etc….it’s all about CLM.
 So, visitors and members of the site shouldn’t be landing on a generic home page nor should they be required to drill in to lists and libraries to find out critical information about contracts and tasks – that should all be available to them right when they enter the site.
-To those ends, let’s follow Sales as they clean up the home page to build a few targeted views/reports and tailor the home page to drive meaningful information about the CLM business management process and task execution.
+To those ends, let’s clean up the home page to build a few targeted views/reports and tailor the home page to drive meaningful information about the CLM business management process and task execution.

 Clearing out the Default SharePoint CLM Site Home Page